15 Pros and Cons of Living in Florida: The Real Deal on Life in the Sunshine State

 Q: What are the negatives of living in Florida?

-A somewhat expensive housing market, excessive humidity, tourists, and bugs and other wildlife are some of the major drawbacks when it comes to living in Florida.
+A: A somewhat expensive housing market, excessive humidity, tourists, plus bugs and other potentially pesky wildlife are some of the major drawbacks when it comes to living in Florida.

 Q: Should I move to Florida or California?

-It’s important to consider your specific preferences and circumstances, but if income potential is among your criteria, California might be a better bet than Florida: Golden State job opportunities are abundant.
-But on the flip side, the taxes are high and the cost of living is higher.
+A: It’s important to consider your specific preferences and circumstances, but if income potential is among your criteria, California might be a better bet than Florida: Golden State job opportunities are abundant.
+But on the flip side, both the taxes and the cost of living are higher in California.
 If a laid-back lifestyle is your vibe — or maybe retirement is on the horizon — moving to Florida may be the right choice for you.
+But do weigh all the pros and cons of living in Florida and then make your call.

 Q: Why are people moving to Florida?